Apps Won't Open on Windows 10? Our Troubleshooting Guide Will Help You Fix That

 Download Microsoft Troubleshooter

 You can try downloading and installing Microsoft's troubleshooter.
-This simple solution may help you to fix the problem.
+This simple solution may help you fix the problem.
 This troubleshooter should find and fix most of the problems in Windows 10.
 You can download it by clicking here.

 Reset Store Cache